Thai government dodges dissolution but stalemate drags on

 Yingluck's party dominates the elected lower house of parliament but has been unable to use its electoral strength to control the Senate fully.

-Pro- and anti-government groups had mobilized supporters at opposite ends of Bangkok in anticipation of the verdict, which was closely watched by investors concerned a ruling party dissolution would anger Thaksin's supporters.
+Pro- and anti-government groups had mobilised supporters at opposite ends of Bangkok in anticipation of the verdict, which was closely watched by investors concerned a ruling party dissolution would anger Thaksin's supporters.

 Thailand's benchmark index index has fallen almost 5 percent from a high of 1,484.72 set on October 18 amid worry over political tension, which has seen the baht currency weaken 1.8 percent this month.
 Sentiment is expected to improve.